microsoft/microsoft-ui-xaml-specs/active/NavigationView/ChevronThemeResource/chevrons.md

+# Background

-I customer requested the ability to change the default size of the chevrons in hierarchical NavigationView using lightweight styling.
+A customer requested the ability to change the default size of the chevrons in hierarchical NavigationView using lightweight styling.
 Today, the sizes are hardcoded and require retemplating to modify.

+Here's what the chevrons look like today.

+As you can see from the screenshots, the hierarchical items' chevrons use two different sizes depending on layout, left or top.
+To simplify the lightweight styling story and reduce the number of new resources, there's a suggestion to **unify on a single chevron size**.

+In addition, there's a difference in visual treatment between the heirarchical items' chevrons and the overflow More button's chevrons when in top mode.
+The difference feels deliberate because the behaviors of these items are different: the items' chevrons are a seporate hit target while the more chevron is part of the more button's hit target.